ShifengCHENG-Laboratory/WWWG2B/README.md

 ---

+---
+### 07.CNV_pipeline
+This directory contains scripts for calling Copy Number Variants (CNVs) from bam file.

+#### Key Features
+- CNV calling

+---

-Feel free to dive into each directory for more details on the individual codes and workflows.
+Feel free to dive into each directory for more details on the individual codes and pipelines.